Death Classification: Line of Duty Death

 The Chicago Police Department Personnel attending the training on August 27, 1989 are as follows: Lieutenants Richard Dwyer and John Seamans #621; Sergeants Richard Braithwaite #2099, James Dolan #1451, John Hennessy, Roy Swanson and Donald Torres; Patrolmen Henry Adema #15078, Frank Amato #15819, Dennis Capetto #13762, William Kaminski #3331, William Luce #14287, Walter Monk #14701, Donald O’Dette #7340 and Ronald Palmer #15652

-Officer Luce was waked at Michael Coletta Sons Funeral Home located at 544 West 31st Street and his funeral mass was held at Santa Lucia-Santa Maria Incoronata Parish located at 3022 South Wells Street.
+Officer Luce was waked at Michael Coletta Sons Funeral Home located at 544 West 31st Street.
+His funeral mass was held at Santa Lucia-Santa Maria Incoronata Parish located at 3022 South Wells Street.
 He was laid to rest on August 17, 1989 in St. Mary Catholic Cemetery, 3801 West 87th Street, Evergreen Park, Illinois.
-His grave is located in Grave NW, Lot N1/2 818, Block --, Section AM.
+His grave is located in Grave NW, Lot N1/2 818, Block –, Section AM.

 Patrolman William Joseph Luce, born June 17, 1944, received his Probationary Appointment to the Chicago Police Department on July 7, 1969.
 He had previously served on the Area 4 Task Force, Narcotics Unit and in the Special Operations Group.